 Verifying your email address

-After you sign up, we’ll send you an email with the subject “Please verify your email address on Venmo” to the email address that you entered.
+After you sign up, and any other time your update your email address, we’ll send a message to the email address that you entered.
 Click the link in the email to verify ownership of your email address, and you’re all set.

-Please note that replying directly to this email will not verify your email address.
+Please note that replying directly to the verification email will not verify your email address.
 If you’re not seeing the email, try searching your inbox for Venmo and check your spam or junk folder.

 If you didn’t verify your email address when you signed up, you can head to this link from a computer.
 Enter your email address and click “Verify.”
 A new email should be sent to you with the link mentioned above.